artn-dev/artn-dev/README.md

    - Assembly Language
    - Eletronics

-&nbsp;Fun fact: I do a lot of stuff but rarely put on github XD
+&nbsp;Fun fact: I do a lot of stuff but rarely put it on github XD

 &nbsp;